oletizi/avi-docs/src/site/docs/16.3/tacacs-configuration-examples/index.md

 ---

-**ISE TACACS+ Server**
+### **ISE TACACS+ Server**

 Cisco ISE is a security policy management platform that provides secure access to network resources.
 Cisco ISE functions as a policy decision point and enables enterprises to ensure compliance, enhance infrastructure security, and streamline service operations.

-Given below are steps involved in setting up an ISE Tacacs+ server as a remote authentication and authorization system for Avi Vantage.
+Given below are steps involved in setting up an ISE TACACS+ server as a remote authentication and authorization system for Avi Vantage.

-* ISE server is generally configured with external Identity Sources (in this case OpenLDAP)
+* The ISE server is generally configured with external Identity Sources (in this case OpenLDAP).